yusafav/emr-doc/website/docs/drugs.md

 # slug: /
 ---

-Drugs are the medicines prescribed by the doctor while examining the patient.
+Drugs section allows the admin to upload the drugs which is prescribed by the doctor after examining the patient.

 ![list the drugs](assets/drug/listDrug.png)